peteamiri/Tutorials/Programming_Languages/Python/readme.md

 These logical flow control mechanisms allow you to create complex programs with branching logic, repetition, and conditional execution.
 By using these constructs effectively, you can control the flow of execution in your Python programs to achieve desired behavior.

 ## if statements
-Sure, here's a detailed example demonstrating the use of the `if` statement in Python:
+Sure, here has a detailed example demonstrating the use of the `if` statement in Python:

 ```python
 # Prompt the user to enter their age